Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 Next you can stick the pixels into the perforated board.
 It is important that you start with the correct pixel on the correct position.
-If you start wrong it is possible that you can't wire the pixels or that your cables will come out on the top position of the display instead of the bottom side.
+If you start wrong it is possible that you can't wire the pixels or that the cable wiring will not work as intended.

 Take the first bunch of pixels and insert the pixel with the plug (the end that will be connected to the LED Strip Bricklet).
 See the schematic drawing for the